 At present, the most popular form of mediation adopted under the Indian legal system is the court referred mediation.
-However, in the recent years, several mediation centers have been opened across India which conduct private mediations.
-The courts in India have also realized the importance of mediation as an effective dispute resolution mechanism and established mediation centres.
+However, in the recent years, several mediation centres have been opened across India which conduct in private mediations.
+The courts in India have also realized the importance of mediation as an effective dispute resolution mechanism and have been frequently referring matters for mediation to give an opportunity to parties to amicably settle their disputes.
 Taking a step forward, the Indian legislature has also been bringing in amendments to existing statutes adopting mediation as a preferred form of dispute resolution.
-A new Chapter has been inserted in the CCA 2015 and the Consumer Protection Act, 2019 for mandatory preinstitution mediation and settlement in certain category of cases.
-Further, on August 7, 2019, India also became a signatory to the United Nations Convention on International Settlement Agreements Resulting from Mediation (Singapore Convention on Mediation).
+A new Chapter has been inserted in the CCA 2015 and the Consumer Protection Act, 2019 for mandatory pre-institution mediation and settlement in certain category of cases.
+Simultaneously, the Indian Government has also introduced the Mediation Bill, 2021which is presently under consideration.
+It is also pertinent to mention that on August 7, 2019, India also became a signatory to the United Nations Convention on International Settlement Agreements Resulting from Mediation (Singapore Convention on Mediation).
 Once the convention is enforced, the inter-state disputes which are settled through mediation can be directly enforced in the same manner as that of an international arbitration award.

-Real Estate
+Chapter 11 Real Estate